Robbie English, Broker and REALTOR

 1. Peak Moving Season: Summer Surge in Demand

 Austin experiences a marked increase in rental demand during the summer months, typically from May to August.
 This period aligns with the academic calendar, as students from the University of Texas and other local colleges seek housing for the upcoming school year.
-Additionally, families prefer to move during summer to avoid disrupting their children’s school year.
+Families also prefer to move during summer to avoid disrupting their children’s school year.

 The influx of renters during this time drives up competition, leading to higher rental prices and reduced availability.
 Prospective tenants might find it challenging to secure a rental, especially in sought-after neighborhoods.
 Therefore, if you’re planning to rent in Austin during the summer, it’s essential to start your search early, be prepared for steeper prices, and act quickly when you find a suitable property.